molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster:</span> I'd have to go back and look at it. <span class="transcript-note">[background noise from another participant]</span> I'm gonna mute... one second.
 Yeah, no offense, I just... it didn't seem like it was attempting to be too balanced.
 But I mean, we acknowledge that a bunch of crappy code from legacy stuff acquired ten years ago that hadn't been retooled was out there and isn't up to par.

-<span class="transcript-speaker">HF, 2:04:21:</span> Rob, you gotta update your systems, man.
+<span class="transcript-speaker">High Fidelity, 2:04:21:</span> Rob, you gotta update your systems, man.
 I mean think about it, look what happened with the [Equifax hack](https://en.wikipedia.org/wiki/2017_Equifax_data_breach), bro.
 One guy supposedly didn't update one website.

 <span class="transcript-speaker">Monster:</span> Check this out, check this out though.
 Here's the thing.
 Cyber security is a problem, right?
 Because everybody can be bought.
 I saw some trash talk by Joey, the guy that a lot of you guys hate.
 I think he said something like, "I'm gonna go hire somebody to steal your phone."
 I think I saw him write that.
 I was like, "you're an idiot.
 You're a freaking idiot."